stefanrua/gpucomp/poster.md

 | `nvcomp`[^nvcomp]^,^[^nvcomp_git] | Compression library by Nvidia, unfortunately made proprietary in version 2.3. |
 -->

-These are the compressors I tested in `lzbench`.
-Links to these can be found in the "Links" section.
+Following is a list of the compressors we benchmarked.
+Links to their source code be found in the "Links" section.

 - `bsc` \
 Block-sorting compressor by Ilya Grebnov. \